arnau-sala/MovieMatch/README.md

 #### Deploy to Web (Make it Publicly Accessible)

+**The app is already deployed and accessible at: [https://movie-matchr.streamlit.app/](https://movie-matchr.streamlit.app/)**

-To make your app accessible from any browser without downloading the code, you can deploy it to a hosting service:
+You can access it directly from any browser without downloading or installing anything!

+##### Deploy Your Own Instance

+If you want to deploy your own instance or host it elsewhere:

-##### Option 1: Streamlit Cloud (Recommended - Free & Easy)
+**Streamlit Cloud (Recommended - Free & Easy)**

 1. Push your code to GitHub
 2. Go to [Streamlit Cloud](https://streamlit.io/cloud)